Jonathan Dokuchitz

-Jonathan Dokuchitz is an American actor and singer who works mainly on Broadway.
-He has starred in The Who's Tommy as Captain Walker, and also was the singing voice for John Cusack's Dimitri in Anastasia (1997 film).
+Jonathan Dokuchitz is an American actor who works mainly on Broadway.
+He has starred in The Who's Tommy as Captain Walker, and also was the singing voice for John Cusack's Dimitri in Anastasia.

 Featured productions

 He has voiced characters in several animated films including Anastasia (1997), The Hunchback of Notre Dame (1996), and Pocahontas (1995).

 He has been part of many productions on Broadway, including The Who's Tommy, which earned five Tony Awards.

 He has also starred in several television programmes.
 He played Danny in the episode 'The Agony and the Ex-tacy' of 'Sex and the City'.
 He also played Barry Janis in the episode 'The Ultimatum' in The $treet.

 In 2017, he had moved out of New York and was living in Gilbertsville, New York.